 Headphones rely on the cushions of the cans for noise-canceling.
 While that’s not the only factor, it’s a damn important one.
 As you know, earbuds can’t have those cushions, so the noise-canceling isn’t as good.
 Expensive earbuds have impressive noise-canceling though.

-- Sound quality isn’t as good as with headphones.
+- The sound quality isn’t as good as with headphones.